nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 nuxeo.s3storage.bucket=
 ```
 {{#> callout type='note'}}

-Since the work in [NXP-29548](https://jira.nuxeo.com/browse/NXP-29548) 'nuxeo.s3storage.useDirectUpload=true' and 'nuxeo.s3storage.transient.roleArn=' (documented as part of the previous version configuration) are no longer necessary **for the Nuxeo Aspera Connector** and can be removed, **if you only use these values for the Nuxeo Aspera Connector, and not for any other reason**.
-See upgrade notes.
+New in this release, 'nuxeo.s3storage.useDirectUpload=true' and 'nuxeo.s3storage.transient.roleArn=' (documented as part of the previous version configuration) are no longer necessary **for the Nuxeo Aspera Connector** and can be removed, **if you only use these values for the Nuxeo Aspera Connector, and not for any other reason**.
+See [upgrade notes](https://doc.nuxeo.com/nxdoc/nuxeo-aspera-connector/nuxeo-aspera-upgrade-notes/).
 {{/callout}}

 #### Aspera Nuxeo Configuration